Welcome to CS 171!

 We expect you to adhere to the Harvard Honor Code at all times.
 Failure to adhere to the honor code and our policies may result in serious penalties, up to and including automatic failure in the course and reference to the ad board.

 You may discuss your homework and labs with other students, but you are expected to be intellectually honest and give credit where credit is due.
 In particular:

-- if you work on labs in pairs, you may submit the same lab notebook as your partner, but you must add their name to your notebook submission;
+- You may submit the same lab notebook as your lab pair partner, but you must add their name to your notebook submission;

 - You may discuss your homework with your lab partner for that week.
 You can discuss your code structure and help each other debugging.
 However, you may not share homework code.